TouK/nussknacker/docs/MigrationGuide.md

     To migrate `KafkaSourceFactory`:
     - provide deserializer factory (source factory requires deserialization to `ConsumerRecord`):
       - use `ConsumerRecordDeserializationSchemaFactory` with current `DeserializationSchema` as a value deserializer, add key deserializer (e.g. org.apache.kafka.common.serialization.StringDeserializer)
-      - or use `FixedValueDeserializaitionSchemaFactory` with simple key-as-string deserializer
+      - or use `FixedValueDeserializationSchemaFactory` with simple key-as-string deserializer
+    - provide RecordFormatterFactory
-    - current `RecordFormater` should be sufficient for value-only serialization, or use `ConsumerRecordToJsonFormatter` for whole key-value-and-metadata serialization
+      - use `ConsumerRecordToJsonFormatterFactory` for whole key-value-and-metadata serialization
+      - or, for value-only-and-without-metadata scenario, you can use current `RecordFormater` wrapped in `FixedRecordFormatterFactoryWrapper`
     - provide timestampAssigner that is able to extract time from `ConsumerRecord[K, V]`
   - Removed `BaseKafkaSourceFactory` with multiple topics support: use `KafkaSourceFactory` instead, see "source with two input topics" test case